Zaydani Library: Indexing

+Upon the library's arrival in 1612, a thorough index of its contents was conducted by Francisco de Gurmendi.
+Gurmendi was succeeded by David Colville (c.
+1581-1629), a Scottish orientalist.
+The work of these two men would have identified for posterity which books precisely came from Morocco, and could have provided a full account of which manuscripts had burned in the fire.
+Unfortunately, both Gurmendi's and Colville's indices were also apparently lost in the fire.

-The Spanish government invited Miguel Casiri to work in the department of translation at the Royal Library of El Escorial as an interpreter of Eastern languages for King Charles III, to study Arabic manuscripts and present reports on them to the king.
+After the fire, the Spanish government invited Miguel Casiri to work in the department of translation at the Royal Library of El Escorial as an interpreter of Eastern languages for King Charles III, to study Arabic manuscripts and present reports on them to the king.
 Casiri's reports laid the foundations of Oriental studies in Spain, and he was later appointed director of the El Escorial Library in 1749.
 He's also indexed and catalogued the huge collection of Arabic manuscripts held at El Escorial.
-His catalog took the form of an annotated bibliography with excerpts demonstrating the value of the manuscripts of particular importance, and translations of these excerpts into Latin.
+His catalogue took the form of an annotated bibliography with excerpts demonstrating the value of the manuscripts of particular importance, and translations of these excerpts into Latin.
 Casiri named this bibliography Bibliotheca Arabico-Hispana Escurialensis, publishing the first volume in 1760 and the second ten years later in 1770.

-This catalog was translated into Arabic during the reign of the Moroccan Sultan Suleiman Al-Alawi from 1792-1823 at the recommendation of the Moroccan vizier and man of letters Muhammad Bin Abd As-Salaam As-Slawi.
+This catalogue was translated into Arabic during the reign of the Moroccan Sultan Suleiman Al-Alawi from 1792 to 1823 at the recommendation of the Moroccan vizier and man of letters Muhammad Bin Abd As-Salām As-Slāwi.
 The Arabic translation was completed on May 23, 1811.
-There is only one copy of this translation in existence, part of Hassan II's manuscript collection in the Royal Library kept at the royal palace, Dar al-Makhzen, in Rabat. :
+There is only one copy of this translation in existence, part of Hassan II's manuscript collection in the Royal Library kept at the royal palace, Dar al-Makhzen, in Rabat:

 French orientalists

-The French orientalist Hartwig Derenbourg completed a catalog in 1884 entitled "Les manuscrits arabes de l’Escurial ," and in 1928 the orientalist Évariste Lévi-Provençal published Derenbourg's inventory of the manuscripts in 3 volumes.
+The French orientalist Hartwig Derenbourg completed a catalogue in 1884 entitled "Les manuscrits arabes de l’Escurial ," and in 1928 the orientalist Évariste Lévi-Provençal published Derenbourg's inventory of the manuscripts in 3 volumes.